Support with your worries and concerns

 Cancer diagnosed during pregnancy can be a complicated time both physically and emotionally and we would encourage you to seek support and to talk about your fears and concerns.
 This can help create some normality for you and help you feel in control of what is both a really precious, but also difficult time.

-If you would like us to contact your health care team on your behalf or are worried or upset about anything please do contact us on email@example.com and we will do everything that we can to support you.
+If you would like us to contact your health care team on your behalf or are worried or upset about anything please do contact us at firstname.lastname@example.org and we will do everything that we can to support you.